TERMS AND CONDITIONS

 20.1 When a payment is made to the User’s Account, iZettle will update the User’s account history on the Website and in the Application and send the User an e-mail confirming that the payment transaction has taken place and setting out the details of the transaction.
 Upon termination of the Agreement, iZettle has, except as provided by law, no obligation to store or provide documentation or other information in connection with any transaction carried out through the Service.

 22.1 Funds credited to the User for a payment transaction will not be paid to the User’s bank account until the transaction is deemed completed.
-A payment transaction will, for the purpose hereof, be deemed completed when iZettle has received the funds on the Client Accounts.
-Once iZettle has verified the User’s bank account, iZettle will automatically initiate a payment to the User’s bank account on the business day immediately following the business day on which iZettle has received the funds on the Client Accounts, unless otherwise as set out in this Agreement.
-Depending on the type of card reader used, whether the Card information has been retrieved through the use of a card reader or entered manually and whether the User's customer has approved the payment transaction by signature or pin, payments to the User’s bank account will vary according to the timeframes and limits communicated to the User from time to time.
-Information regarding the applicable timeframes and limits can be found through the Application or on the Website www.izettle.com/gb.
-Through the Application, the User will be informed of initiated payments to the User’s bank account.
+A payment transaction will, for the purpose hereof, be deemed completed when iZettle has received the funds from the relevant Acquirer or Card Scheme, as the case may be, on the Client Accounts.
+Once iZettle has verified the User’s bank account, iZettle will initiate payment of funds credited to the User (net of fees, Chargebacks, reversals, claims and other funds owed to iZettle) to the User’s bank account on the business day immediately following the business day on which iZettle has received the funds on the Client Accounts, unless otherwise set out in this Agreement.
+Depending on the type of card reader device used, whether the Card information has been retrieved through the use of a card reader or entered manually and whether the User's customer has approved the payment transaction by signature or pin or otherwise due to risk and transaction history, payment of funds to the User’s bank account will vary according to the timeframes and limits communicated to the User from time to time.
+Information regarding the applicable timeframes and limits can be found on the Website.
+Through the Website, the User will be informed of initiated payments to the User’s bank account.
+Through the Account, the User may select alternative payout schedules and/or instruct iZettle to maintain a balance on the Account to cover refunds.

 23. Chargebacks and disputed transactions

-23.1 Any amount attributable to a transaction can be debited from the funds held in the Client Account for the User, or, if such amount has already been paid to the User, then reclaimed from the User (either such action constituting a “Chargeback”) if the transaction (i) is disputed in any way (including in relation to the non-supply of the goods or services supplied or their failure to meet required standards), (ii) for any reason is reversed by the relevant Network, designated bank, the cardholder or the card issuer, (iii) is not authorised or iZettle have reason to believe that the transaction is not authorised, or (iv) is alleged to be illegal, questionable or in violation of the Terms or rules from the designated bank or the Networks.
+23.1 Any amount attributable to a transaction can be debited from the funds held in the Client Account for the User, or, if such amount has already been paid to the User, then reclaimed from the User (either such action constituting a “Chargeback”) if the transaction: (i) is disputed in any way (including in relation to the non-supply of the goods or services supplied or their failure to meet required standards), (ii) for any reason is reversed by the relevant Card Scheme, Acquirer, the customer or the card issuer, (iii) is not authorised or iZettle have reason to believe that the transaction is not authorised, or (iv) is alleged to be illegal, questionable or in violation of this Agreement or rules from the Acquirers or the Card Schemes.
 The User shall not resubmit or reprocess any payment transaction that has been the subject of a Chargeback.

 23.2 For each transaction which iZettle considers may result in a Chargeback, iZettle has the right to withhold an amount due to the User equal to the likely amount of the Chargeback in the Client Accounts pending determination of whether a Chargeback is appropriate.
 In relation to any Chargeback, iZettle may also debit the funds held in the Client Account for the User or claim from the User, an amount equal to any fees or fines charged by any Network which are related to the Chargeback or Chargebacks related to the User generally.